clstith/clstith.github.io/_pages/cv.md

 Service
 ======
+* I am a co-organizer for the Midwest Research Experience for Graduates ([MREG](https://sites.google.com/umich.edu/mreg-2023)) (previously known as the Michigan Research Experience for Graduates)
-* I am a co-organizer for the Michigan Research Experience for Graduates ([MREG](https://sites.google.com/umich.edu/mreg-2022)) in Summer, 2022
+* I was on the organizing committee for the Michigan Research Experience for Graduates ([MREG](https://sites.google.com/umich.edu/mreg-2022)) in Summer, 2022
 * Co-organizer, Student Analysis Seminar (2021 - Present) (See the [list](http://www.math.lsa.umich.edu/seminars_events/index.php) of UM seminars)
 * Friend of the [Math Corps](https://sites.lsa.umich.edu/math-corps/) summer camp at the University of Michigan